VibroSim/VibroSim_Simulator/docs/processtrak_steps.rst

-    The processtrak step takes the desired weld profile and the pneumatic force and dynamic behavior of the welder and specimen and generates a motion table that includes
-    Does a time based integration to simulate the repeated impacts of the welder.
+    The processtrak step takes the desired weld profile and the pneumatic force and dynamic behavior of the welder and specimen and generates a motion table.
+It generates this table through a time based integration simulation of the repeated impacts of the welder.

-    # Example that uses the gpu should be somewhere in the documentation
-    # Get this info from
-    # System gpu device browser
-    # CLINFO command
+    This step can be accelerated through the use of OpenCL.
+To use the GPU the device information needs to be passed to the processtrak step in the ``.prx`` file.
+Look in the ``cantilever_example.prx`` file for an example.

     Provided by the ``VibroSim_WelderModel`` package.

     :param dc\:dest: |dest|